Islamic dietary laws: Mushbooh

+Foods whose halal status is uncertain or debated may be classified as mushbooh (مشبوه; 'doubtful').
+This includes foods that are seemingly halal but of an unknown source and ingredients for which the halal status is subject to differing interpretation, such as extract from brewer's yeast, which is nonalcoholic but derived from the production of alcohol.

+Ritual slaughter

 In Islamic law, dhabīḥah (ذَبِيحَة) is the prescribed method of slaughter for halal animals.
 It consists of a swift, deep incision to the throat with a very sharp knife, cutting the wind pipe, jugular veins and carotid arteries on both sides but leaving the spinal cord intact.

 The carcass should be hung upside down for long enough to be free of blood.

-Slaughtered animals must be acknowledged as sentient beings and slaughtered painlessly while reciting the Bismillah and Takbir.
-The butcher is required to call upon the name of Allah" (Bismillah) individually for each animal.
+Slaughtered animals must be acknowledged as sentient beings and slaughtered painlessly while reciting the Basmala and Takbir.
+The butcher is required to call upon the name of Allah (Bismillah) individually for each animal.
 If the animal is treated poorly, or tortured while being slaughtered, the meat is haram.

 Conversely, animals slaughtered for food may not be killed by being boiled or electrocuted.
-Animals strangled or beaten to death, or which died by falling or due to a wild animal are also expressly forbidden in the Qur'an 5:3.
+Animals strangled or beaten to death, or that died by falling or due to a wild animal are also expressly forbidden.

-Game of Sea

-Game of water, i.e. fish and other sea creatures, is generally permitted in most of the schools of Islam based on their interpretation of the Quran 5:96.
-However, the Hanafi school of Islamic jurisprudence forbids consumption of seafood other than "fish" and considers other sea food such as Crustacean makruh.
-Fishing is permitted during pilgrimage.

-Scholars disagree about whether prawns/shrimp are "fish", but in agreement that crocodiles, crabs, lobsters, and mollusks are not. al-Fatawa al-Hindiyya, 5/289–291, Bada’i al-Sana’i, 5/35–39 and Radd al-Muhtar, 304–308.

-In Shia hadith there is also a prohibition on eating eels.

-Food of People of the book

-Food of Jews and Christians (other than those explicitly forbidden) is lawful for Muslims.

-Haram (forbidden)
+Haram

-A variety of substances are also considered as unlawful (haram) for humans to consume and, therefore, forbidden.
+A variety of substances are also considered unlawful (haram) for humans to consume and therefore, the consumption of them is forbidden by the Sharia (Islamic law).
+Haram is typically classified as Haram li-dhatih (textual haram) and Haram li-ghayrih (derivative rules).

-Certain animals are considered haram, including land animals without blood, including all insects except locusts.
-Surah al-A’raf, V: 157; Sunan Abu Dawud, no: 3806.
-Most reptiles are also considered haram, as well as most pests (hasharat al-Ardh) such as mice and rats.
-Surah al-A’raf, V: 157.
+Textual haram are things explicitly declared in scriptures.
+Derivative rules are not explicitly stated but prohibited based on Sharia rules and regulations.

+The Quran states 13 items that are haram: